pmalmgren/wasi-data-sharing/README.md

-# Sharing linear memory between the host and WebAssembly modules
+# Sharing data between hosts with stdio

 This repository has an accompanying [blog post](https://petermalmgren.com/serverside-wasm-data/).